solderq35/hitruns-wiki/website/docs/downpatching.md

 ## Game Ownership / DLC's

 - Both Steam Depot Downloader and Legendary require you to own the game on Steam or Epic respectively to download the required files.
-  - Note that the free Steam Demo of Hitman 3 lets you download all the patch files, although you may not be able to do much with them, as explained below.
+  - Note that the free Steam Demo of Hitman WoA lets you download all the patch files, although you may not be able to do much with them, as explained below.
 - The manifest files provided / linked require you to own the game on Steam / Epic to play the game with.
 Piracy is not condoned.
-- In general, any edition of Hitman 3 actually has you install all the game files, buying DLC just unlocks access.
+- In general, any edition of Hitman WoA actually has you install all the game files, buying DLC just unlocks access.
 No matter what DLC you own, downpatching will similarly give you all game files.
 But you might not be able to play all of it if you don't own access to them.
 - The downpatched files from Steam and Epic are mostly but not completely compatible with each other.
 Any files ending with `.rpkg` are cross-platform.
 However, the `Launcher.exe` and `Hitman3.exe` will only work on the platform they are designed for.
-  - Due to an inability to get earlier versions of the `.exe` files from Steam Depot Downloader, Steam Hitman 3 is probably locked onto versions of January 2022 or later.
+  - Due to an inability to get earlier versions of the `.exe` files from Steam Depot Downloader, Steam Hitman WoA is probably locked onto versions of January 2022 or later.

 ## Miscellaneous Useful Info

-- "Downpatching" Hitman 3 with the following methods is not true downpatching like you will see in other games.
+- "Downpatching" Hitman WoA with the following methods is not true downpatching like you will see in other games.
   - The game server will remain the current version, which can cause some strange interactions (more on this later).
   - Technically you can use an older game version along with an older version of [Peacock](https://thepeacockproject.org/wiki/intel/what-is-peacock/), but this would mainly just help you avoid some visual bugs.
 Also some older versions of Peacock are not archived publicly.
   - Generally speaking the current game server is fine for our purposes.
-- You wouldn't think it, but you can connect to the current server version on downpatched version of Hitman 3, even up to launch patch (January 2021).
+- You wouldn't think it, but you can connect to the current server version on downpatched version of Hitman WoA, even up to launch patch (January 2021).
 This currently is true with both official servers latest version as well as Peacock latest version.
   - Note the UI bugs with the first couple patches as noted in the [table below](#manifest-download-table--specific-patch-findings)
 - Some items or missions from later patches are available on earlier patches.
 Here are some general guidelines regarding compatibility (non-exhaustive list, do not take as universal truths)
   - A suit / item with messed up name but with a thumbnail (insert screenshot later) will work if equipped.